 Any Peel student who is currently in grade 5 may apply for this 3 year program, including students who are receiving ESL or special education support.
 Each year, 56 new students will be admitted to the Grade 6 program.

-Applicants will attend a workshop to demonstrate their ability to wonder, question and investigate.
+Applicants will attend a Participation Component to demonstrate their ability to wonder, question and investigate.

 Are all subjects taught in SciTech?

 Yes, all the Ministry of Education expectations are met.
 SciTech is a full time program--5 days a week from 8:55 a.m. until 3:30 p.m.
 We integrate the expectations in the students' program, and enhance and extend science, technology and mathematic.

 What do the candidate's marks have to be?

 Although we consider all applications, with a large number of interested students, successful applicants are usually students who achieve As and Bs.